Skip to content

 The git init bare repositories

-The shared repositories must be created with the --bare flag.
-The --bare flag is used to create a repository that has not working directory and does not allows editting files and commit changes in the directory. --bare is a way to mark a repository as a storage facility.
-Bare repository must be initialized to git push and git pull from, but never directly commit to it.
-Central repositories must be created as bare repositories because pushing branches to a non-bare repository can overwrite changes.
-The central repository is always bare, while the local repositories are non-bare.
+Central or remote repositories should be created with the --bare flag.
+The --bare flag creates a repository without a working directory, preventing direct file editing and commits.
+It effectively marks the repository as a storage facility.
+Bare repositories are used for git push and git pull, but you should never commit directly to them.
+Central repositories must be bare because pushing to a non-bare repository can overwrite changes.
+While local repositories are non-bare, central ones are always bare.
 The most common use for git init --bare is creating a remote central repository.

 Bare